Mustafa-A-Saleh/Ford-GoBike/readme.md

 ## Dataset

 Ford GoBike is a bike-sharing system that allows people to use bikes as a transportation mean through different stations in San Francisco Bay Area.
-Data has 183412 observation regarding different features such as (Duration_min, start_station_name, end_station_name, user_type, member_gender)
+Our dataset has 183412 observations regarding different features such as (Duration_min, start_station_name, end_station_name, user_type, member_gender)

 Before starting exploration, I've made some adjustments such as: Dropping unnecessary columns and null values , add column for age and Change duration to minutes.
 That lead to decrease number of columns to 10 and observations to 174952.